Pedagogical comments about nonperturbative Ward-constrained melonic renormalization group flow: Melonic strictly local potential approximation

 A simple way of investigation for the robustness of our conclusions about the constrained phase space is to reduce the number of interactions.
 Indeed, configurations as pictured on Figure \eqref{figboundary} disappears if we restrict the number of interactions to one, replacing the original model \eqref{int} by:

 In the point of view of the EVE method, equations \eqref{syst3}, the only change with respect to the fully interacting model concern the beta function $\beta_m$, the factor $10$ being in fact $2\times d$, for $d=5$.
-For a single color, we have no real fixed point solution at all.
-The Ward constraint \eqref{const} however remains unchanged, and inserting the flow equations following the strategy described in section \ref{melons}, we get:
+For a single color, we find two real fixed point solutions again:

-The new function $f$, as the corresponding $\beta$-function are pictured on Figure \ref{fig1color}.
-This time, the function $f(\bar{m}^2):=g$ has a singularity for $\bar{m}^2=-2$.
-Interestingly, the sign of the non-vanishing solution for $ \bar{g}(\bar{m}^2)$ is changed, and it is positive for $\bar{m}^2>-1$.
-Moreover, the anomalous dimension vanish identically $\eta=0$.

-These conclusions seems to indicate that the Wilson-Fisher fixed point that we called $p_1$ and the broken phase discussed in the next section over the constrained phase space depend strongly on the number of interactions.
-Interestingly moreover, the stability issue is solved in the positive mass region.
-Because with a single interaction disconnected pieces like pictured on Figure \ref{figboundary} cannot be generated, it is tempting to attribute the lack of integrability as a consequence of the restriction to ultralocal interactions.
-For $2$ interactions, the results approach the full model.
-The unconstrained flow exhibits a Wilson-Fisher fixed point close to the fixed point $p_1$ discussed previously.
-In the constrained space, the new function $f$ has a singularity for $\bar{m}^2=-7/4$, and the corresponding $\beta$-function $\beta_m$ is pictured on Figure \ref{betamd2}.
-The flow has a singularity for $\bar{m}^2=-13/8$, and a non-vanishing UV attractive fixed point for $\bar{m}^2\approx -0.3$.

-For three interactions, we recover the Wilson-Fisher fixed point in the unconstrained flow, with essentially the same numerical values as $p_1$.
-In the constrained space, the function $f$ and the $\beta$-function $\beta_m$ are given on Figure \ref{figd3}.
-The sign of the function $f$ corresponds to the full model, despite a singularity for $\bar{m}^2=-3/2$.
-The beta function $\beta_m$ has two fixed points.
-An IR attractive fixed point for $\bar{m}^2=-1.5$; which is expected to be physically irrelevant because the corresponding anomalous dimension violate the physical bounds $\eta>-2$.
-In addition, a UV attractive fixed point for $\bar{m}^2=1$ is found, reminiscent of the one obtained for the full model.
-The corresponding anomalous dimension is $\eta^*=-1$.

-Finally, with four interactions, the picture becomes close to the fully interacting model.
-In the constrained space, the sign of $f$ is negative for $\bar{m}^2>-1$, and the behavior of $\beta_m$ is qualitatively the same as for the full model; except for the position of its zeros.
-This pedestrian analysis shows that relevant features about the behavior of the RG flow crudely depends on the number of interactions, and may be positively influenced by non-local contributions.
-This especially concern the existence of the UV attractive fixed point in the positive mass region, which is expected to ensure that RG flow is well defined in the deep UV.
-This is also the case of the broken phase, expected from the full interacting model.
+The second one has the wrong sign for the quartic coupling constant and the first one having anomalous dimension smaller than the physical bound $\eta_c$.
+Hence no reliable fixed point is found.